hrveekshith/Breast_cancer_detection_using_deep_tranfer_learning/README.md

 ---

-📈 Results
+📈 Results:

 Achieved high classification accuracy on both benign and malignant classes.

 Dual-branch model outperformed single-branch baselines.

 ---

-🤝 Contributing
+🤝 Contributing:

 Pull requests are welcome.
 If you spot bugs or have suggestions for improvements, feel free to open an issue.

 ---

-📄 License
+📄 License:

 This project is licensed under the MIT License.

 ---

 🙋‍♂️ Author

-Veekshith Gowda H R
+Veekshith H R

 💼 LinkedIn:www.linkedin.com/in/veekshith-h-r-25a110248